Ōpōtiki District: Geology

-Geologically the district is predominantly greywacke of Late Jurassic to Late Cretaceous age, draped by wind-blown loess during the Pleistocene Ice Ages and more recently covered in volcanic ash and pumice from the Rotorua and Taupō volcanic centres.
+Geologically, the district is predominantly greywacke of Late Jurassic to Late Cretaceous age, draped by wind-blown loess during the Pleistocene Ice Ages and more recently covered in volcanic ash and pumice from the Rotorua and Taupō volcanic centres.
 The active volcano Whakaari/White Island lies offshore and represents a tsunami risk.
 Earthquakes are also a risk, but the district lies just off to the east of major fault lines and the risk is less than in other nearby areas.
 There are no valuable mineral resources, although the greywacke contains rare decapitated guyots which have been mined in the past for gold and copper.

 Botany

 Natural vegetation is preserved in many parts of the district because of the unsuitability of steep land for cultivation.
 The district is at a natural geographic and climatic boundary.
 It is the southern limit for mangroves (Avicennia resinifera) on this side of the North Island of New Zealand, the southern limit for the coastal tree taraire (Beilschmiedia taraire), and the mountains are the furthest north for many New Zealand alpine plants (Ranunculus insignis, Ourisia caespitosa etc.).
-A remnant sea-level stand of an alpine southern beech (Nothofagus solandri) exists at the head of Ohiwa Harbour, a drowned Ice Ages valley system.
+A remnant sea-level stand of an alpine southern beech (Nothofagus solandri) exists at the head of Ōhiwa Harbour, a drowned Ice Ages valley system.

 Coastal forest consists of pōhutukawa trees, nikau palms, and many small shrubs belonging to genera such as Pseudopanax, Coprosma etc. Of particular note are a daisy-flowered shrub Olearia pachyphylla endemic to the district, and the rare large-flowered broom Carmichaelia williamsii.

 Further inland is temperate rainforest.
-The canopy is dominated by tall trees such as tawa, puriri and pukatea heavily populated by epiphytes (ferns, lily and orchid families) and lianas which include a pandanaceous climber (kiekie).
-The understory contains many ferns of various sizes including tree ferns up to 10 m high, the giant stinging nettle Urtica ferox and the extremely poisonous tutu shrub.
+The canopy is dominated by tall trees such as tawa, pūriri and pukatea heavily populated by epiphytes (ferns, lily and orchid families) and lianas which include a pandanaceous climber (kiekie).
+The understory contains many ferns of various sizes, including tree ferns up to 10 m high, the giant stinging nettle Urtica ferox and the extremely poisonous tutu shrub.

-In mountainous areas the rainforest gives way to less dense Nothofagus beech forest.
-The understory is dominated by Gahnia sedges with sparse shrubs such as the foul-smelling Coprosma foetidissima.
+In mountainous areas, the rainforest gives way to less dense Nothofagus beech forest.
+The understory is dominated by Gahnia sedges, with sparse shrubs such as the foul-smelling Coprosma foetidissima.
 Above the treeline there is tough-leaved Olearia shrub and alpine herbfield.
 The diminutive alpine tutu shrub Coriaria pottsiana is endemic to the district.

-The lower river valleys and adjacent tablelands provide productive farming areas whilst exotic plantings for commercial timber (mainly pinus radiata) occur on the fringes of the hill country.
+The lower river valleys and adjacent tablelands provide productive farming areas, whilst exotic plantings for commercial timber (mainly pinus radiata) occur on the fringes of the hill country.